aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 A tackle is the act of bringing a player to the ground with a wrap.

 A. It is illegal to tackle an opponent who is not in possession of a ball.

 B. It is the tackling player's responsibility to attempt to ensure the safety of the player being tackled.
 Reckless or dangerous tackles are illegal.

  i.
-Whip tackles, wherein the tackling player slings the tackled player’s body around with significant momentum in an uncontrolled manner, are illegal.
+Whip tackles, wherein the tackling player slings the tackled player's body around with significant momentum in an uncontrolled manner, are illegal.

 a.
 Whip tackles where players are lifted or slammed are considered dangerous tackles.

 ⚑ *Contact Foul*—Whip Tackle